-There are also journals that aim to cover ALL topics-you may have heard of the journals Nature and Science.
+There are also journals that aim to cover ALL topics in science.
+You may have heard of the journals Nature and Science.
 These journals concern themselves with 'breakthroughs' in research, and are usually written and read very differently from more specific journal articles.